(253) 544-4032

 In case you want to do your own research on oriental rugs, you might be curious if they are the same as Persian ones.
 The easiest explanation is oriental rugs are traditionally considered to be rugs that are made in Asia or the Middle East.
 Persian rugs are made in the Middle East only.

 This means that all Persian rugs are oriental; however, not all oriental rugs are Persian.
 This is an important fact in case you see articles on Persian rug maintenance.
 You can also apply those tips if you’d like.
+Check out our comprehensive look at the differences between persian rugs and oriental rugs if you want to dig a bit deeper.

 Now let’s get into the cleaning process of oriental rugs so that you can keep the integrity of the rug.